Skip to main content

 • Volume Sets — Persistent storage for the server (metadata, state, and system files), and for Keeper in cluster mode.

-• Secrets — A database config secret with credentials and cluster name, startup script secrets for ClickHouse Server and Keeper, and a storage configuration secret for the selected cloud provider (AWS S3 or GCS).
+• Secrets — A database config secret with credentials and cluster name, startup script secrets for ClickHouse Server and Keeper, and a storage configuration secret for the selected provider (AWS S3, GCS, Azure Blob Storage, or Hetzner Object Storage).

 • Identity & Policy — An identity bound to the workloads with reveal access to the template secrets, and cloud access for reading and writing to object storage.